-Residential & Commercial Construction II is the third course in the Residential & Commercial Construction program of study intended to prepare students for careers in construction by developing an understanding of the different phases of a construction project from start to finish.
-Upon completion of this course, proficient students will be able to demonstrate knowledge and skill in the later phases of building construction including roofing systems, exterior finishing, stair framing systems, masonry systems, and plumbing systems.
-Students will be able to perform masonry work; frame roofs; install shingles on roofs; apply exterior finishes; and install proper piping for plumbing systems while safely employing tools and interpreting construction drawings to complete projects.
-Emphasis is placed on demonstrating proper measurement and application of mathematical concepts.
-Standards in this course also include an introduction to heating, ventilation, and air conditioning systems, principles of the construction industry, and business and project management.
-Students will continue compiling artifacts for inclusion in their portfolios, which they will carry with them throughout the full sequence of courses in this program of study.
+Structural Systems II is the third course in the Structural Systems program of study designed to prepare students for careers in construction by building on the foundational skills learned in Fundamentals of Construction and Structural Systems I. This course focuses on advanced framing techniques, the physics of structural loads, and the application of interior and exterior finishes.
+Upon completion of this course, proficient students will be able to demonstrate knowledge and skills in later phases of building construction, including roofing systems, siding, thermal and moisture protection components, drywall installation, and trim work.
+Students will safely employ tools and interpret construction drawings to complete projects, while implementing material estimating procedures.
+Emphasis is placed on the proper application of measurement techniques and mathematical concepts.
+Standards in this course also expand on principles of the construction industry and provide a deeper understanding of business and project management strategies.
+Throughout the course, students will continue compiling artifacts for inclusion in their portfolios, which they will carry with them throughout the full sequence of courses in this program of study.
 Course fee \$5.00